Confidence Intervals for Extinction Risk: Validating Population Viability Analysis with Limited Data: Confidence-interval width as a function of data and model parameters

 \section{Confidence-interval width as a function of data and model parameters}

 This appendix analyzes how the confidence interval for the extinction probability depends on the data and on the model parameters.
-Although $G(t \mid \cdot)$ is defined for arbitrary $t>0$, in what follows I fix $t=t^\ast$, a finite time horizon for extinction risk assessment, so that the distribution of its estimator unavoidably depends on $t^\ast$.
-Although $G$ is defined only in terms of the transformed parameters $(w,z)$, the distribution of its estimator unavoidably depends on the time horizon $t^\ast$.
+Although $G(t\mid\cdot)$ is defined for arbitrary $t>0$, in what follows I fix $t=t^\ast$, a finite time horizon for extinction risk assessment; consequently, even though $G$ itself is a function of $(w,z)$ only, the distribution of its plug-in estimator depends on $t^\ast$ through the sampling distribution of $(\widehat w,\widehat z)$.
 The aim is to disentangle these contributions and to describe the asymptotic behavior of the interval across different regions of the $(w,z)$ plane.
 Two complementary approaches are used: the delta method, which provides an analytically transparent quadratic-form decomposition linking sampling design and model sensitivity under large-sample asymptotic normality, and a mixture representation, which yields more accurate results at finite $q$.
 In particular, the mixture approach gives semi-exact formulas in the region $z>0$, while the delta method remains useful for structural interpretation across the full domain.